-The first example of this is NCAA’s new recruiting rules for all D1 and D2 programs that prohibits coaches from meeting face-to-face with a recruit off campus or doing any in-person scouting through April 15.
+The first example of this is NCAA’s new recruiting rules for all D1 programs that prohibits coaches from meeting face-to-face with a recruit off campus or doing any in-person scouting through at least May 31, 2021.
 They have also encouraged all colleges to stop all official and unofficial visits.

 As the college sports community waits for the NCAA to share more details, here’s a look at what eligibility relief means for 2020 seniors and 2021 recruits.

 - How will this change college coaches’ recruiting needs?

 - What does this mean for 2020 recruits?

 - What does this mean for 2021 recruits?

 - What about winter sport college athletes’ eligibility?

 - What about Ivy league athletes?

 How will this change college coaches’ recruiting needs?